 retail prices would fall between 0.14 and 0.26 percent.
 For the latest data, including information

 on how to use the estimates of standard error, see "Variance Estimates for Price Changes in the

 Consumer Price Index, January-December 2016."
 These data are available on the CPI home page

 (www.bls.gov/cpi), or by using the following link: www.bls.gov/cpi/cpivar2016.pdf.

 Movements of the indexes from one month to another are usually expressed as percent changes

-rather than changes in index points, because index point changes are affected by the level
+rather than changes in index points, because index point changes are affected by the level of

-below illustrates the computation of index point and percent changes.
+illustrates the computation of index point and percent changes.

-Percent changes for 3-month and 6-month periods are expressed as annual rates and are
+Percent changes for 3-month and 6-month periods are expressed as annual rates and are computed

-what the percent change would be if the current rate were maintained for a 12-month period.
+change would be if the current rate were maintained for a 12-month period.